 How to manage the collaboration, then?
 With the right approach and powerful tools, you can simplify approval for your team and even your clients.
 Start with defining your social media workflow, though – only then you will be able to optimise it properly.
 Next, choose proper social media tool that will streamline the collaboration for your team.
 If you’re using Kontentino, you can not only schedule posts across social networks but also send them for approval to your clients or internally.
 Plus, you’re able to assign all tasks and communicate with other team members within the tool.

-2018 was in many ways revolutionary, making security and privacy more important than ever.
+2018 was in many ways revolutionary for social media, making security and privacy more important than ever.
 Because of that, brands looking to leverage social networks have to start making informed decisions when it comes to their social media management strategies, and the latest trends are likely to influence their choices.
-It’s important to be kept in the loop, in order not to stay behind.
+It’s important to be kept in the loop (e.g. by following the top social media marketing blogs), in order not to stay behind.
 But, don’t just give in to the current trends, as you can easily lose your brand identity in the process.
 Keep your social media strategy well-thought-out, and have all your content organised and consistent.
 With a little help of Kontentino, most likely.